Home

 Maximum size: about 300 mm.
 (Hoover, 2006); perhaps as large as 800 mm (Kay, 1979).

 Identification: The notum of this species is covered with a tile-like pattern of flattened tubercles composed of rings of smaller tubercles surrounding larger central ones.
-Hawaiian animals appear to range from dark red brown to deep violet although cream and cream spotted animals are common elsewhere in the Indo-Pacific.
-Very young animals elsewhere in the Indo-Pacific are cream with violet-brown tipped tubercles that are less developed than in mature animals.
-Clusters of tubercles are separated by a network of white lines that disappear as the animals mature.
+Most mature Hawaiian animals range from dark red brown to deep violet (cream and cream-spotted forms that are common elsewhere in the Indo-Pacific are rare in Hawaii).
+Very young animals are cream with violet-brown tipped tubercles that are less developed than in mature animals.
+Clusters of tubercles are separated by a network of white lines that disappear as the animal matures.

 Natural history: On Maui, Pleurobranchus grandis is a moderately rare species that we've found at moderately exposed to exposed rocky sites at depths of 5-10 m (15-33 ft) as well as in moderately protected sand habitats at 18 m (60 ft).
 However, it's listed as "fairly common at depths of about 30 m (98 ft)" in Kay, 1979 and has also been photographed to depths of 74 m (243 ft) by HURL submersibles.
 Rarely, it can be found in tide pools.
-Like Pleurobranchus forskalii, it usually caries the posterior portion of its mantle in a siphon-like fold.
+Like Pleurobranchus forskalii, it usually carries the posterior portion of its mantle in a siphon-like fold (see photo).

-Distribution: Maui and Oahu: Widely distributed in the Indo-Pacific.
+Distribution: Big Island, Maui, Oahu and Kauai: Widely distributed in the Indo-Pacific.

-Taxonomic notes: The description of Pleurobranchus violaceus Pease, 1864 in Kay, 1979 probably refers to these animals.
-However, the original description of P. violaceus probably refers to Pleurobranchus cf. peroni.
-(Terry Gosliner, pers. com.).
+Taxonomic notes: The description of Pleurobranchus violaceus Pease, 1864 in Kay, 1979 appears to refer to this species.
+Goodheart, et. al. (2015) tentatively lists Pleurobranchus violaceus Pease, 1863 as a synonym of P. grandis.
+However, it also seems possible that Pease's animals were Pleurobranchus peronii (due to ambiguity in the description and the likely depth of collection).
 It's listed as Pleurobranchus sp.
-2 in Hoover, 1998.
-It's referred to as the "tiled pleurobranch" in Hoover, 1998 & 2006.
+2 in Hoover, 1998 and is referred to as the "tiled pleurobranch" in Hoover, 1998 & 2006.

 Photo: Scott Johnson: about 150 mm: found by Stan Jazwinski; Kihei, Maui; Aug., 1977.